nationalarchives/ds-find-caselaw-docs/doc/adr/0021-xml-with-no-docx.md

 - **uk:caseNumber** - A case number assigned by the court.
 Example: `<uk:caseNumber>2001/2/RTR</uk:caseNumber>`.
 Can be missing.
 There can also be more than one, as some judgments relate to more than one case.

 - **uk:party** - A name of one of the parties in the case, and optionally the role played.
 Example: `<uk:party role="Claimant">Rosecal &amp; Co Law Firm</uk:party>`.
-May be none if unknown.
+May not exist if not extracted.
 May be more than one.

 - **uk:category** - The name of a category, assigned by the court, and optionally the name of a parent category, if the category is a subcategory.
 Example: `<uk:category parent="Some Parent">Refusal to register</uk:category>`.
-May be none if unknown.
+May be none, many courts don't have categories.
 The `parent` attribute is optional.

 - **uk:sourceFormat** - The MIME type of the source document.
 Example: `<uk:sourceFormat>application/vnd.openxmlformats-officedocument.wordprocessingml.document</uk:sourceFormat>`.
 Currently added only for backlog judgments.

 ### Element Usage Notes for each Type of Document

 1. **New documents in Word format (no external metadata)**

    - Contain the original proprietary fields, if the parser can identify them
    - Do not contain `<uk:caseNumber/>`, `<uk:party/>`, `<uk:category>` or `<uk:sourceFormat/>`
    - Party names and case numbers are marked up in the body text only

 2. **Old documents in PDF format (with external metadata)**

    - May contain some or all of the proprietary fields, if the information was provided in external metadata
    - No body text markup will be present